keniasousa/keniasousa.github.io/about.md

 are the smell and taste of her unique food.
 If I could use my work vocabulary:
 Food is a deliverable with immediate user feedback and it better be good!

-One year ago, I have taken the challenge to start Aikido.
+In 2016, I have taken the challenge to start Aikido.
 It has definitely changed who I am.
 It has taught me not to be afraid of making mistakes and that has given me the chance to try until I get it done.
 Now, I am more confident in my movements and that resonates in every single aspect of my life, making me a better person, more balanced and healthier.

+In 2018, I started running and today I call myself a runner.
+I have run many half marathons and completed my first full 42k marathon in October 2023 running the Marine Corps Marathon in Washington D.C.
+I apply the Kaizen philosophy to implement daily small improvements in what I do.

 [erasmus-plus]: http://ec.europa.eu/programmes/erasmus-plus